micael-w/micael-w.github.io/README.md

 Here are the projects it contains in reverse chronological order:

+## Corona Tracker

+[Corona Tracker](https://micael-w.github.io/corona-tracker/) is an app that gets corona related info from an API and displays it in various ways.

 ## Chuck Norris Ajax

 [Chuck Norris Ajax](http://micael-w.github.io/chuck-norris-ajax/) is an app where you can push a button and it gets a "joke" from an API using AJAX.